Search Icon A magnifying glass icon.

 Clear All

-How to Use It
+How to Use the Color Wheel

-1. Pick a Color.
+1. Pick a Color

-If you know the hexadecimal, RGB, or CMYK values for your base color enter them in the fields.
-Click plus to add up to three base colors
+If you know the hexadecimal, RGB, or CMYK values for your base color, enter them in the fields.
+Click plus to add up to three base colors.

-2. Choose a Harmony.
+2. Choose a Harmony

 Choose one of six color combinations to work with your starting color.
 Click the color harmony symbol to complete the color scheme.

-3. See Results.
+3. See Results

 See your swatch applied to design samples.
 Print the page, save it as a PDF, share it with friends and family.
 It’s a colorful world.

-Sessions College – Color Theory: Color Wheel
+Sessions College – Color Theory: Video Tutorial

 What is the Color Wheel?

-The classic color wheel shows hues arranged in a circle, connected by lines or shapes.
-The colors include primary colors (red, yellow, and blue), secondary colors (orange, green, and violet), and tertiary colors (yellow green, blue green, blue violet, red violet, red orange, and yellow orange).Secondary colors are created by mixing primary colors.
-For example, mixing red and yellow creates orange; mixing yellow and blue creates green.
+Newton’s colour wheel serves many purposes today.
+Painters use it to choose colors to mix.
+Designers use it to pick colors for their projects.
+The classic color wheel arranges hues in a circle, connected by lines or shapes.
+Secondary colors are created by mixing primary colors.
+For example, mixing red and yellow creates orange.
+Mixing yellow and blue creates green.

-Tetradic color schemes use two complementary pairs.
+Tetradic color schemes use two complementary pairs like red and green for dynamic designs.

 In this magazine spread from Martha Stewart magazine, for example, an analogous color scheme creates a gentle transition from yellow to yellow-green to green.
 It’s pleasing to the eye.